Lifestyle & Culture

 New for 2026: Dispatches’ (always updated) list of the best EDM-plus festivals across Europe and the globe

 This is another insanely busy year in music, with festivals across Europe, North Africa and the Middle East every week and weekend of 2026.
-This year, Bulgaria seems to be having a breakout moment.
+At mid-summer, Bulgaria seems to be having a breakout moment.
 But there are more and more new festivals from Lisbon to Romania, so maybe tickets will be easier to score.

 The music biz is now the concert biz since Spotify, Youtube and the streaming services have cut actual album sales to the point where artists get pennies.
 Bad news for musicians, but great news for people who love concerts.
 It’s gotten to the point where superstar EDM DJs such as Calvin Harris and David Guetta are performing somewhere in the world every night, zipping between cities in their Gulfstreams and Bombardier Globals.